postmanlabs/labs-docs/_posts/01_postman/02_sending_api_requests/2017-05-04-authorization.md

 1. In the "Authorization" tab, select OAuth 1.0 from the TYPE drop down menu.
 2. From the "Add authorization data to" drop down menu, select either "Request Body/Request URL" or "Request Headers".

-   When you select Request Body/Request URL, Postman checks whether the request method is POST and the request body type is x-form-urlencoded.
+   When you select "Request Body/Request URL", Postman checks whether the request method is POST and the request body type is x-form-urlencoded.
 If so, Postman adds authorization parameters to the request body.
 For all other cases, it adds authorization parameters to the URL.